GioF71/upmpdcli-docker/README.md

 ### Download variables deprecated

 We can now avoid to download plugin at runtime.
-Just use updated master images (see below).
+Just use updated master/edge images (see below).

 ### New 'master' and 'edge' builds